xdevor/composer-parser/README.md

 ## Code of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](CODE_OF_CONDUCT.md).
+In order to ensure that the php community is welcoming to all, please review and abide by the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Security Vulnerabilities